Macwheel Ranger 500 Review

 Our Analysis and Test Results

-Macwheel makes several models of affordable electric bikes including the Ranger 500 we tested.
-This bike's clean lines, integrated battery, and wealth of features helped it stand out from the crowd of cheap-looking e-bikes.
+Macwheel makes several models of affordable electric bikes including the Class 2 Ranger 500 we tested.
+This bike's clean lines, integrated battery, and wealth of features helped it stand out from the crowd of cheaper-looking e-bikes.
 We tested it against a diverse selection of inexpensive models, and while it may not be the most powerful or the fastest, it rose to the top as the best overall and is our Editor's Choice Award winner.

 The Macwheel Ranger thoroughly impressed us with its best-in-test ride quality and refined feel.
 This bike rolls smooth and fast with excellent high-speed stability and calm, steady, and predictable handling.
 It's also impressively comfortable with a relaxed cruiser-bike style, loads of adjustment, and it comes packed with useful user-friendly features.
 The Ranger was head and shoulders above the competition in this metric.